soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    Person "Gil" 32
    ```

-   In this case we create a *composite* of multiple types, without alternatives.
+   In this case, we create a *composite* of multiple types without alternatives.
-   This is similar to structs in other language, but structs give each field
+   This is similar to structs in other languages, but structs give each field
    a name, and here we distinguish them by position.

    Alternatively, Haskell has *syntactic sugar* for naming fields called **records**.